 If your thinking of renting your house, How do You Set the Right Rent?

-I think one of the most difficult part of renting property is setting the proper rent.
+I know for me, one of the most difficult part of owning rental properties is setting the proper rent.
 Property management companies are ready to take the burden off your shoulders, but it’ll cost you.
 I know because I have rental properties outside of California, so I use management companies to help manage them.
-With the right information you can do it yourself.

 Workout facilities, pools, tennis courts, etc. all affect a renter’s decision, as will basic amenities like dishwashers, laundry facilities, fireplaces, covered parking, and cable TV.